- Target Muscle Group

 - Secondary Muscles

-The seated dumbbell neutral grip press is a variation of the seated dumbbell press and an exercise used to strengthen the muscles of the shoulders.
+The seated dumbbell neutral grip shoulder press is a variation of the seated dumbbell shoulder press and is an exercise used to strengthen the muscles of the shoulders.

 The overhead press is a foundational movement for establishing baseline strength and building a completely balanced physique.

 Utilizing dumbbells as opposed to performing with a barbell will allow the individual to strengthen each side of the muscle equally.
 Using a neutral grip can be beneficial to alleviate shoulder and elbow pain many experience while pressing.

 - Set up an adjustable angle bench to 90 degrees and select the desired weight from the rack.

 - Pick up the dumbbells from the floor using a neutral grip (palms facing in).
 Position the end of the dumbbells on your knees and sit down on the bench.

 - Using a safe and controlled motion, kick your knees up one at a time in order to get each dumbbell into place.